JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 }
 ```

-There are some restrictions for inline class members:
-* Inline class properties cannot have [backing fields](properties.md#backing-fields).
+Inline class properties cannot have [backing fields](properties.md#backing-fields).
 They can only have simple computable
 properties (no `lateinit`/delegated properties).
-* Inline classes cannot have `var` properties or extension `var` properties.

 ## Inheritance